Back to Blog

 An insurance coverage attorney used Claude to analyze a complex commercial general liability policy against a multi-count complaint.
 By pasting both the full policy (including all endorsements) and the complaint into a single Claude conversation, the attorney received a coverage-by-count analysis identifying potential triggers, exclusions, and conditions precedent to coverage.

-Result: The initial coverage analysis that typically requires 6-8 hours of attorney time was reduced to 2 hours, including the attorney's careful review and revision of Claude's output.
+Result: The attorney reports that an initial coverage analysis which typically requires 6-8 hours of attorney time was reduced to 2 hours, including the attorney's careful review and revision of Claude's output.

 Use Case 3: Employment Law Compliance